-In subsequent fee litigation, the defendant-intervenors were deemed analogous to plaintiffs because they could have "brought, and prevailed in, a separate action" to challenge the redistricting plan, rather than intervening in the existing case.71 The court sought to avoid the waste of judicial resources that would occur if parties who might otherwise intervene in ongoing cases chose instead to file their own.
-72 For this reason, the Seventh Circuit held that "it is entirely logical to assess attorneys' fees against the State in this case, particularly since all other potential sources of the intervenors' attorneys' fees have been foreclosed by the decisions of the Supreme Court."73 The King court refused to assess attorney fees against the plaintiffs for the benefit of defendant-intervenors, fearing that "future civil rights plaintiffs would be deterred from bringing potentially meritorious claims, out of the fear that they would have to pay a defendant's legal fees if they could not establish their claim."
-14 In other words, when defendant-intervenors act as functional plaintiffs, they may recover fees from the original defendants, rather than from the plaintiffs.
-75
+In subsequent fee litigation, the defendant-intervenors were deemed analogous to plaintiffs because the intervenors could have "brought, and prevailed in, a separate action" to challenge the redistricting plan, rather than intervening in the existing case.83 The court sought to avoid the waste of judicial resources that would occur if parties who might otherwise intervene in existing litigation chose instead to bypass the existing case in favor of starting anew.84 For this reason, the Seventh Circuit held that "it is entirely logical to assess attorneys' fees against the State in this case, particularly since all other potential sources of the intervenors' attorneys' fees have been foreclosed by the decisions of the Supreme Court."85 The King court refused to assess attorneys' fees against the plaintiffs for the benefit of defendant-intervenors, fearing that "future civil rights plaintiffs would be deterred from bringing potentially meritorious claims, out of the fear that they would have to pay a defendant's legal fees if they could not establish their claim."86 Thus, when defendant-intervenors act as functional plaintiffs, they may recover fees from the original defendants, rather than from the plaintiffs.87

 King relied on the District of Columbia Circuit Court decision in Donnell v.
-United States, 76 which was strongly influenced by the policy considerations against awarding fees to a defendant-intervenor: "[T] he critical goal of enabling private citizens to serve as 'private attorneys general' . . . is far less compelling when" an intervenor participates on the side of the United States and "the actual Attorney General . . . defends a suit . . . on behalf of those whose rights are affected."77 Having found no "divergence" between the roles played by the federal defendant and the private defendant-intervenor, the court denied the defendant-intervenors' request for fees.78
+United States, 88 which was strongly influenced by the policy considerations of awarding fees to a defendant-intervenor: "[T]he critical goal of enabling private citizens to serve as 'private attorneys general'... is far less compelling when" an intervenor participates on the side of the United States and "the actual Attorney General... defends a suit ... on behalf of those whose rights are affected."
+Having found no "divergence" between the roles played by the federal defendant and the private defendant-intervenor, the court denied the defendant-intervenors' request for fees.
+90